7Wdev/Phase10-WebGame/readme.md

 	```

 ## Start the app
-After you followed the steps in the "Build" sections your build should be ready to start:
+After you followed the steps in the "Build" section your build should be ready to start:
 - Open a terminal and execute that command to pack the frontend:
 	```bash
 	npm run build